- Garden / Patio

 - Broadband / WiFi

 Three bedrooms: 2 x double (one with en-suite shower, basin and WC), 1 x single.
 Bathroom with bath, basin and WC.
 Fitted kitchen with dining area.
 Sitting room with gas fire.
+Ground floor snug with TV for use with games consoles.

 About the location